 - Gluten-Free: If you have celiac disease, like me, ensure your broth and other ingredients are gluten-free if needed.

-- Dairy-Free: To make this risotto dairy-free, replace the Parmesan with a dairy-free alternative, such as a vegan Parmesan substitute.
-Swap the butter for a plant-based alternative or olive oil to maintain creaminess.
+- Dairy-Free: To make this risotto dairy-free, replace Parmesan with a dairy-free alternative and swap the butter for plant-based butter or olive oil.

-- Vegan: To make this recipe vegan, follow the dairy-free guidelines and omit the bacon.
-Use vegetable broth instead of chicken broth.
+- Vegan: Follow the dairy-free guidelines, omit the bacon, and use vegetable broth instead of chicken broth.